rickgorman/colleague.readme/README.md

 I enjoy hiking, cooking, dancing, traveling, volunteering and participating in meditation retreats, and bodysurfing from time to time.
 I ocasssionally live/work out of my 4x4 rig, way up in the mountains.

 An iota about my tech roots.
 Early on in high school, some older friends of mine started an "internet company."
 This was back in '96 when you could be both an ISP and a web shop at the same time and no one would look at you funny for it.
 Instead, they'd look at you funny because you did things with computers.
 My internet company friends mentored me in programming and networking, leading me to head to college for Computer Science.
-After college, I spent a decade building a career in IT, starting at help desk and working my way into IT and Product management, hitting just about every note in-between.
+After college, I spent a decade building a career in IT, starting at help desk and working my way into IT and Product management, hitting just about every role in-between.
+At one point I learned a bunch of math and played poker for a living.
 I later refocused on software development, leaning into the independent contributor role that I now enjoy full-time.

 # Mission

-My personal mission is to connect with others by sharing my truth and offering my highest talents in service to the greater needs of the group.
+My personal mission is to steer towards joy.
 I'm a strong proponent of personal integrity and individual accountability.
 If you hear me say that I'm going to do something, I ask that you hold me accountable to my word.
 If we make plans to get a beverage two weeks from today on Thursday after work, you better believe that I'll be there!

-Professionally, my mission is to lean into challenging business problems, forging the path for the rest of the team, mentoring along the way.
+Professionally, my mission is to lean into challenging business problems, forge the path for the rest of the team, and mentor/be mentored along the way.
 I want to create apprenticeship and mentorship opportunities for kids like myself who had to travel to the mainland to start their careers in technology.
-I'm currently working to pick up the connections and skills needed to make that dream happen.

 Short-term, I'm exploring off-the-beaten-path spots in the Southwest.
 If you know of any cool spots to check out, I'm all ears!